Read more about the three-day event and highlights from a climate change session led by Gucci’s Antonella Centra

 Oulimata Sarr, the Regional Director of the UN Women office in Dakar covering West and Central Africa, offered examples.
 Around eighty percent of Africa is involved in agriculture, an industry heavily impacted by climate change.
 When women are married in the Senegal region, rather than gift money or jewelry, a donkey is offered to enable women to collect drinking water easier.
 It made for a stark listening.
 “Incremental change will take too long, we must put women at the center, we have no time to waste,” urged Ms. Sarr.

-A baton passed to Ms. Centra who revealed Gucci is well ahead of targets to reduce carbon emissions by 2030, has been carbon neutral since 2018 and to date has reduced emissions by 47 percent.
+A baton passed to Ms. Centra who revealed Gucci is well ahead of targets to reduce carbon emissions by 2030 and to date has reduced emissions by 47 percent.
 She defined best practices coining the phrase, “a virtuous circle” to explain how Gucci is leading by example, reducing its footprint, and simultaneously creating a positive impact through employment and green initiatives such as regenerative farming.

 The Italian executive who spearheads the label’s sustainable and equitable vision highlighted how women are winning the upper hand in the sustainability arena, heading up many of these prestigious roles, saying, “It was a role that men didn’t initially consider.
 We spotted its potential, and now we’re running with it.
 We’re not handing these roles back!”